carljm/FotoFun/README.md

-PDFreeBase
+FotoFun
 =======

-`PDFreeBase` is a quick starting point for test driven iOS apps that use `Cedar` and `PivotalCoreKit`.
+`FotoFun` is a quick starting point for test driven iOS apps that use `Cedar` and `PivotalCoreKit`.

 It has an `App` target and a `Specs` target.